elucian/bee/syntax/structure.md

 **Alias**

-You can create an alias for a for specific members:
+You can create an alias for a specific member to eliminate qualifiers:

 ```
-alias new_name := qualifier.member_name;
+alias new_name: qualifier.member_name;
 ```

 **Examples:**